cosmos/cosmos-sdk/docs/docs/run-node/01-run-node.md

 jq '.app_state.mint.minter.inflation = "0.300000000000000000"' genesis.json > temp.json && mv temp.json genesis.json
 ```

+### Client Interaction

+When instantiating a node Grpc and REST are deafaulted to localhost to avoid unknown exposure of your node to the public.
+It is recommended to not expose these endpoints without a proxy that can handle loadbalancing or authentication is setup between your node and the public.

+> A commonly used tool for this is [nginx](https://nginx.org)

 ## Adding Genesis Accounts

 Before starting the chain, you need to populate the state with at least one account.
 To do so, first [create a new account in the keyring](./00-keyring.md#adding-keys-to-the-keyring) named `my_validator` under the `test` keyring backend (feel free to choose another name and another backend).